Arem language

-The Arem language (Cmbrau [cmrawˀ]) is an endangered language spoken in a small area on either side of the Laos–Vietnam border.
-It is an Austro-Asiatic language that is a member of the Vietic language family.
+The Arem language (Cmbrau [cmrawˀ]) is an endangered language spoken by the Arem people in a small area on both sides of the Laos–Vietnam border.
+It belongs to the Vietic branch of the Austroasiatic language family.
 Specifically, it is a member of the Chut language group, which is one of the six Vietic languages.
-This language is considered severely endangered by UNESCO.
+This language is considered critically endangered by UNESCO.
 Like other Vietic languages, the Arem language makes use of a tonal or phonational system that is unique to Vietic languages.
 Like many southern Vietic Languages, the Arem language also makes use of pre-syllables or sesquisyllables within the language.

 Arem lacks the breathy phonation common to most Vietic languages, but does have glottalized final consonants.

+Names

+Arem is an ethnographic term to describe a group of indigenous people that reside on the border of Southern Vietnam and Laos.
+The people prefer to call themselves Cmbrau [cmrawˀ].
+However, because this is the only attested [cm-] sesquisyllabic structure in the language, it is theorized that this may also be an ethnographic term that was borrowed from another nearby language.

+Another name for the Arem is Umo, which literally means 'cave' or 'grotto'.